-Visit your gastroenterologist in Manhattan if you’re experiencing abdominal pain that’s lasted for a couple weeks or when you undergo stomach discomfort that’s unusual for you.
-Simple symptoms ranging from prolonged gas to difficulty swallowing can signal early signs of more serious conditions.
+Visit your gastroenterologist in Manhattan if you’re experiencing abdominal pain.
+SSimple symptoms ranging from prolonged gas to difficulty swallowing can signal early signs of more severe conditions.
 If your symptoms turn out to be nothing more than a reaction to a change in your diet or a simple infection, you’ll feel better for having checked with a professional who specializes in stomach disorders.
 Another valid reason to visit a gastroenterologist or digestive doctor is to schedule a colonoscopy or other regular cancer screening procedure.
 If you’re 45 or older (or even earlier, depending on risk factors) and have never undergone a colon cancer test, make your appointment now.
 It could save your life.

 Don’t Ignore These Symptoms